 /usr/bin/ansible process.
 Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.
 Ansible ships with a number of handy plugins, and you can easily write your own.
 For example, you can write an inventory plugin to connect to any datasource that returns JSON.
 Plugins must be written in Python.

-By default, Ansible represents the machines it manages in a file (INI, YAML, etc.) that puts all of your managed machines in groups of your own choosing.
+By default, Ansible represents the machines it manages in a file (INI, YAML, and so on) that puts all of your managed machines in groups of your own choosing.

 To add new machines, there is no additional SSL signing server involved, so there’s never any hassle deciding why a particular machine didn’t get linked up due to obscure NTP or DNS issues.